 In our community, the VI-SPDAT historically prioritizes white men, but according to our data, the most underserved are Indigenous and Black folks.
 Our Black community is four times more likely to experience homelessness, and our Indigenous community are seven times more likely to experience homelessness.
 We’re being intentional about creating this tool with the goal of implementation by the first quarter of 2024.
 It’s a huge lift, because it touches every part of our system — every single coordinated access point, the majority of our Homeless Management Information System data, projects, and interventions.

-How is your community working to address racial equity within your homeless response system?
+How is your community working to address unequal outcomes within your homeless response system?

-Sacramento Steps Forward developed a Racial Equity Action Plan in 2019 focused on internal and external equity education as well as strategies and goals for Sacramento Steps Forward, the Sacramento CoC, and the homelessness response community at large.
-Within this framework, we have a racial equity specialist and a racial equity committee that really is prioritizing that work.
+Sacramento Steps Forward developed an action plan in 2019 focused on internal and external fair access education as well as strategies and goals for Sacramento Steps Forward, the Sacramento CoC, and the homelessness response community at large.
+Within this framework, we have a fair access specialist and a fair access committee that really is prioritizing that work.
 We examine progress and reevaluate this plan every year, and it will continue to be a focus of the work.
 To achieve this, we focus on using our data to identify disparities and inequities to see who is overrepresented in our homeless response system and who is being underserved and to work toward more equitable and balanced outcomes.

-Do I ever think we will hit the entire mark on equity?
+Do I ever think we will hit the entire mark on fair access?
 I don’t know, because there are so many national systems outside of our own that press down on our homeless response system.
-These national systems are inequitable — they’re rooted in racism and capitalism.
+These national systems are inequitable — they’re rooted in unequal treatment and capitalism.
 So, can we ever get there?
 I don’t know the answer to that question, but we need to see when we reach benchmarks so we can measure our progress.
-We must shift our personal bias/internalized racism and challenge our own organizational structures, as well as our government and other inequitable structures.
+We must shift our personal assumptions and challenge our own organizational structures, as well as our government and other inequitable structures.
 When I say the lift is heavy, that’s likely the biggest understatement I could possibly ever make.

-What do you think people need to understand about racism and homelessness?
+What do you think people need to understand about structural barriers and homelessness?

-Solving our issue with homelessness is deeply connected to solving our issue with racism.
+Solving our issue with homelessness is deeply connected to solving our issue with structural barriers.
 I really want us to understand that they connect.

 tanesha travis

 You can’t solve for one without doing the work to solve for the other.
-Solving our issue with homelessness is deeply connected to solving our issue with racism.
+Solving our issue with homelessness is deeply connected to solving our issue with structural barriers.
 I really want us to understand that they connect.
-Increases in rates of homelessness are directly tied to housing costs and availability, and racist policies around home ownership have been well documented.
-Systemic racism has created other significant disadvantages in this country for Black, Indigenous, and communities of color.
-Racism is one of the largest contributing factors to homelessness — they’re deeply connected.
-You can’t unpair them, and you can’t solve for one without solving for the other.
+Increases in rates of homelessness are directly tied to housing costs and availability, and unfair policies around home ownership have been well-documented.
+Systemic structural barriers has created other significant disadvantages in this country for Black, Indigenous, and communities of color.

 Why do you think it’s so important to involve people with lived expertise into this work?